voegelas/gimp-screenshot-grim-plugin/README.md

 ## DEPENDENCIES

-Requires GIMP 3.0, Python 3.7, a wlroots-based Wayland compositor and the utilities grim and slurp.
+Requires GIMP 3.0, at least Python 3.7, a wlroots-based Wayland compositor and the utilities grim and slurp.

 ## INSTALLATION